taurusilver7/spotify-2.0/README.md

 > Spotify API for fetching playlists from the genuine article and control music playback
 > Persistant user login with nextauth and spotify authentication service. (including accessing & refreshing oAuth JWT tokens)
 > tailwind css for a responsive UI styling.
-> Next.js v.12.0.0 middleware to handle authenticated user access.
+> Next.js v.12.0.0 middleware to handle authenticated user access. (v.12 offers server rendered components)
+> Learn Debounce- prevent from spamming the API.
 > Recoil instead of Redux for state management. (when switching playlists and songs)

 # Next.js + Tailwind CSS Example